 Not what you think

 Although there have been extensive studies on the subject.
-Because of the complex nature of it, it’s misleading to start labelling all terrorists as being psychopaths or having severed personality disorders.
+Because of the complex nature of it, it’s misleading to start labelling all terrorists as being psychopaths or having severe personality disorders.

 In fact, as you find with any person from any walk of life the individuals themselves can be quite different.
 In fact, often times they are contradictory.
 Some seem to show traits like being aggressive, whereas others are defensive.
 Some are extroverted, whereas others seem suicidal.
 Other traits are sometimes present such as narcissism.